flexflow/flexflow-train/lib/utils/include/utils/graph/README.md

 This may seem wasteful (oftentimes graphs are large objects that are passed around via reference to avoid making additional copies), but the `Graph` and `GraphView` types internally implement copy-on-write optimizations to only perform the minimum number of actual copies while maintaining immutability and lifetime safety (if you allocate a `DiGraph` use for example `get_subgraph` to get a `DiGraphView` representing a part of this graph, modifications to the underlying `DiGraph` will not be mirrored in the `DiGraphView` and the `DiGraphView` will remain valid even after the base `DiGraph` leaves scope.

 At this point, however, we still have not discussed how to create a graph.
-The user-facing graph interface is intentially separated from the underlying graph representations, so representations can be changed without requiring any user-side code modifications besides the choice of which implementation to use.
+The user-facing graph interface is intentionally separated from the underlying graph representations, so representations can be changed without requiring any user-side code modifications besides the choice of which implementation to use.
-For example, to construct a `DiGDiraph` which internally uses a representation such as `AdjacencyDiGraph` we do the following:
+For example, to construct a `DiGraph` which internally uses a representation such as `AdjacencyDiGraph` we do the following:
 ```cpp
 DiGraph g = DiGraph::create<AdjacencyDiGraph>();
 ```